Scarrat/tiralabra/documentation/implementationdocument.md

 Bitarray module is used to save the data as bits since I was already using it for Huffman class and a guide I followed used it.

-The time complexity for the lz compression is O(n), but since the search algorithm complexity is O(n*w) where w is the window size, the total time complexity is O(n*w)
+The time complexity for the lz compression is O(n), but since the search algorithm complexity is O(n*w) where w is the window size, the total time complexity is O(n*w).
+Testing data seems to prove this since it takes a lot longer than the huffman algorithm.

 ### Comparison